huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

   - Well, we all use Note apps like OneNote or Evernote to get it sync to all the platforms.
 But the in browser light weight note with some simple click might be useful for some inconsequential stuff.

+- Show progress inside address bar

+- PageUp and PageDown proformances seem to be faster than other browsers.

 - TBH, I don't care many of it's other unique features, They might be useful but the no-flash-from-white-to-black feature is enough.
 I'm better off already.

 ## Disadvantage